Board of Directors

 Much Gratitude to Our Founder, First President, and Former Board Member

-Jennifer has lived in Pittsburgh since she graduated from Allegheny College in 1974.
+Jennifer lived in Pittsburgh since she graduated from Allegheny College in 1974.
 She received a master’s degree in Special Education at Duquesne as a ‘mature’ student.
 She raised three children in Mt.
 Lebanon and never once worried that they would to go to bed hungry.
+She recently moved to Little Compton, RI to be closer to the ocean and her two grandchildren!

-Current non-profit favorites include: Water Engineers for the Americas, Earthworks, Chautauqua Watershed Conservancy, Women Donors Network, Corporate Accountability International, The Maria Fund, Grassroots International, Sunrise Movement and, of course: Giving2Grow!
+Current non-profit favorites include: Water Engineers for the Americas, Earthworks, Women Donors Network, Crossroads of Rhode Island, Catapult of Pittsburgh Housing Fund and of course: Giving2Grow!

 Jennifer enjoys keeping in touch with her three children, Julia, Sam and Peter, cycling with friends, bookclub and game nights, and meddling in social justice, environmental issues, and socially responsible investing.